bgoodwine/HDF5/docs/README.md

 * One chunk per frame in the video
 * One chunk per frame and color channel in the video

-The dimensions of the vidoes are: `(number of frames, height of frame, width of frame, color channel)`.
+The dimensions of the videos are: `(number of frames, height of frame, width of frame, color channel)`.

 As well as converting it to an uncompressed, contiguous (non-chunked) HDF5 file.
 Running the `chunk.py` program with the `-t` flag runs the access time tests, which analyze the following access patterns:
 * Reading and writing one pixel within the video